QData/TextAttack/README.md

 TextAttack also comes built-in with models and datasets.
 Our command-line interface will automatically match the correct dataset to the correct model.
 We include various pre-trained models for each of the nine [GLUE](https://gluebenchmark.com/) tasks, as well as some common datasets for classification, translation, and summarization.

-You can see the full list of provided models & datasets via `textattack attack --help`.
+A list of available pretrained models and their validation accuracies is available at [models/README.md](models/README.md).
+You can also view a full list of provided models & datasets via `textattack attack --help`.

 Here's an example of using one of the built-in models (the SST-2 dataset is automatically loaded):